 If you’re an elementary teacher reading this, then you probably know the importance of phonics in the early grades.
 I would venture to say that systematic phonics instruction is the most important thing primary and early elementary teachers can do to teach young children to read.
 But why is it so important?
-Just before children learn how to comprehend what they read, explicit phonics instruction teaches them how to decode letters into sounds.
+This is an important step just before children learn to comprehend what they read.
+It’s because of explicit phonics instruction that children are able to take the leap from oral language to written language.
 As young children develop print awareness, they are also making letter-sound connections.
 It is these connections that are what is better known as phonics.
 Today, we’re going to take a closer look at consonant blends and digraphs.

 Before we dig in, let’s first talk about how blends differ from digraphs.
 Simply put, consonant blends are created from the combination of two consonants.
 Although the two letters are combined, you will hear both sounds for each.

 Accordingly, the best practice when teaching new blends to students is to introduce them in groups.
 For example, many elementary teachers may introduce students to the R-Blends first.
 After spending a week or so teaching and practicing this phonics skill, introduce L-Blends.
 Subsequently, after your students have had time to master this group of blends, then introduce the S-Blends.

 Next, we have digraphs.
 Much like blends, digraphs also have two letters, however, you only will hear one sound.
 Now, it gets a little tricky for your little learners here, because it’s not one letter sound or the other.
 For digraph CH, you do not hear either the /C/ or the /H/ sound.
 With consonant digraphs, the one sound you hear is a unique, new sound for that letter combination.